eswan18/ethanswan.com/_posts/2022-12-04-python-exceptions-basics.md

 ```

 Notice that our error message now shows the precise type of error: `ZeroDivisionError`.
-Rather than catching all exceptions, we can update our calling function to catch only `ZeroDivisionError`s.
+Rather than catching all exceptions, we can update our calling function to catch only that one.

 ```python
 def calculate_percent(numerator, denominator):